MicrosoftDocs/customer-insights/ci-docs/match-entities.md

     - Entity2: Contact
     - Entity2Key: 34567

    The same template file can specify custom match records from multiple entities.
+Entity names are case sensitive.

    If you want to specify custom matching for deduplication on an entity, provide the same entity as both Entity1 and Entity2 and set the different primary key values.